iTwin/itwinjs-core/docs/presentation/content/ContentInstancesOfSpecificClasses.md

 ### Attribute: `onlyIfNotHandled`

-Specifies whether this specification should be ignored if another specification was handled before as determined by rule and specification priorities.
-This provides a mechanism for defining a fallback specification.
+When `true`, the specification takes effect only when all other specifications with higher priority are ruled out.
+This attribute is most useful for defining fallback specifications.

 |                   |           |
 | ----------------- | --------- |